 #1: JAMS Centralizes Automation and Enhances Batch Processes

-Not only can JAMS help streamline the triggers you have set up under Windows Task Scheduler, but it also allows you to expand the scope of your automation goals.
+Not only can JAMS help streamline the triggers you have set up under Windows Task Scheduler, but it also has the power to schedule tasks across various platforms in your environment to break down the barriers between Windows and Linux, UNIX, i Series, z/OS, and other platforms.
+JAMS transforms your Windows processes into powerful cross-platform workflows to enable automated application deployment, ETL, business intelligence, service management, and much more to expand the scope of your automation goals.
 For example, below are critical functions you can perform with JAMS:

 - Schedule tasks across various platforms in your environment